lrse/sptam/README.md

 We have tested S-PTAM in Ubuntu 14.04 with ROS Indigo.

+To install ROS (indigo) use the following command:

+`sudo apt-get install ros-indigo-desktop`

 ## g2o

 Install [g2o](https://openslam.org/g2o.html) library from the source code provided in